-- 1 In the Report window, click Filters at the top of the report. - 2 On the filters window, select the check box next to the filter you want to use. - 3 Set the options for the filter, if needed. - 4 Click Apply.
+- 1 In the Report window, click the Filters tab on the sidebar (also known as the customize panel), located on the right side of the report. - 2 The panel will display available filters.
+Select the check box next to the filter(s) you want to use.